mnunezsa95/interview-prep/javascriptFundamentals.md

 ## 6. What is the purpose of the “this” keyword in JavaScript?

-- Refers to the current object that is executing the current method (or function).
+- “This” keyword refers to an object that is executing the current piece of code.
-- Allows access to the object properties and methods within the context of that object
+- It references the object that is executing the current function.
+- If the function being referenced is a regular function, “this” references the global object (window on browser, global on node)
   ![this keyword](https://builtin.com/sites/www.builtin.com/files/styles/ckeditor_optimize/public/inline-images/4_javascript-interview.jpg)

 ## 7. What is the difference between == and === operators in JavaScript?